spyren/Mecrisp-Cube/README.md

 published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-*4TH Pocket Power Pack* is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+*Pocket Power Pack* is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with *4TH Pocket Power Pack*.
+You should have received a copy of the GNU General Public License along with *Pocket Power Pack*.
 If not, see http://www.gnu.org/licenses/.

 ## Acknowledgments